sumitkumar22m/-4-Loop-for-Table-Printing-For-Even-Number-From-1-to-10-Using-While-Loop/README.md

 Subject =#4 Loop for Table Printing For Even Number From 1 to 10 Using While Loop.

 Language = c

-Output = Hello guys in code i will show you the even number of table from 1 to 10. which is under below.
+Output = Hello guys in code i am show you the even number of table from 1 to 10. which is under below.

                      2*1=2     4*1=4     6*1=6     8*1=8      10*1=10